Pavel Bergmann: Education

 Bergmann returned to Prague in the spring of 1945.
 Most of the members of his family had been murdered by the Nazis so he lived with his grandmother in Northwestern Bohemia.
 He finished high school in Teplice.
 Bergmann was interested in history and philosophy and was fortunate to start his studies while some of the leading scholars still worked at Charles University in Prague.
 He has been a member of the Czech Historical Club since 1947 and was able to attend lectures by Professors Jindřich Chalupecký, František Roubík, František Kutnar and Jan Patočka.

 In the fall of 1947 he entered the Czechoslovak Social Democratic Party and did not side with those members of the party who joined the Communists in June 1948.
 In 1950, when another wave of persecutions was coming, he was told by some Communist friends that further purges were imminent.
 He decided to leave Prague.
 He had reasons to be wary because he had known a number of prominent people who were persecuted by the Communist regime, for instance Arthur London who was sentenced to life imprisonment in the well-known trial of Rudolf Slánský.
 He did not interrupt his studies but at the same time he taught small children to read, write and do arithmetic at the elementary level in a small village.

 At university he was interested mainly in history but he also studied philosophy, sociology and psychology.
 Since the beginning of liberalization in the Eastern Bloc in 1956, he had tried to enter public life as a member of the organization which united victims and veterans of World War II.
 At the time, Antonín Novotný, a former mauthausen prisoner, whom he knew from the concentration camp was the president of Czechoslovakia.
-It was the fact that helped Bergmann convince him to demand a plaque in memory of the German Social Democrats and Communists who were executed because of their activities as resistance fighters.
+That helped Bergmann convince him to demand a plaque in memory of the German Social Democrats and Communists who were executed because of their activities as resistance fighters.